 Sometimes, I call my work ‘NVC for the highly responsive’ because when I discovered NVC (Nonviolent Communication), it powerfully connected the dots in my quest and became the largest ‘how’ of what I do.

 And what I do is support people who thrive on gentleness to be able to live in a way that they can sustain and that allows them to bring their best through.
+The world right now needs those who care and see deeply to be more empowered.

 And, I’ll also use anything and everything that I’ve discovered to work if it’s helpful to the person in front of me.